-Mr Alasdair Locke was a director of and, via his company Glenrinnes Farms Ltd, a shareholder in AHL until 20th July 2017 when he resigned as a director of the company and his shareholding was acquired by Hannover Re.
+Mr Alasdair Locke was a director of and, via his company Glenrinnes Farms Ltd, a shareholder in AHL until 20 July 2017 when he resigned as a director of the company and his shareholding was acquired by Hannover Re.

-Glenrinnes Farms Ltd provided capital to AU2, AU3 and AU9 for the 2015 to 2017 years of account on an excess basis through Funds at Lloyd's Provider's Agreements.
-Glenrinnes Farms Ltd also participated on AU3 on a pro-rata basis for the 2015 year of account.
+Glenrinnes Farms Ltd provided capital to AU2, AU3 and AU9 for the 2016 to 2017 years of account on an excess basis through Funds at Lloyd's Provider's Agreements.

-Each corporate member in turn provides capital to Syndicate 2121 for each of the 2015 to 2018 years of account.
-Mr Locke derives no personal benefit from these arrangements other than a fee or a proportionate share of the underwriting result of the corporate members to which he is contractually entitled through his Glenrinnes Farms Ltd participation.
+Each corporate member in turn provides capital to Syndicate 2121 for each of the 2016 and 2017 years of account.
+Mr Locke derives no personal benefit from these arrangements other than a fee to which he is contractually entitled through his Glenrinnes Farms Ltd participation.